anandmurugesan/home/index.md

 **Note on Recommendation Letters for Students**

 I am happy to provide recommendations or support letters for students who have completed at least one of my elective courses or whom I've advised in research.
-This and a week's notice are necessary conditions.
+This, along with a week's notice, is a necessary condition.
 If you would like me to write substantive and informative letters, you'd be better served by performing well in my courses and engaging productively in class.
-I only write confidential letters, sent directly to the institution, to ensure my evaluations are candid and objective.
+I only write confidential letters, sent directly to the institution, to ensure my evaluations are credible, candid, and objective.

 ## Bio